ARYA

 I used research insights to identify the midwife as a critical stakeholder due to their direct, trusted relationship with parents and their role as an early touchpoint of access to the service.
 To understand how and when parents could be effectively introduced to SPL, I mapped an as-is journey map of the midwife which discovered the 18–21 week midwife appointment as a key opportunity.
 At this stage, both parents typically attend the appointment together, and it coincides with the full fetal development scan making it a safe, trusted, and contextually appropriate touchpoint to raise awareness of SPL.

 I mapped the current ecosystem to analyse the Shared Parental Leave (SPL) system at a strategic level by identifying relevant government departments and key stakeholders.
-This method was used to understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.
+This helped team understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.

-The mapping revealed structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.
+The mapping helped team discover structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.

 I mapped the current ecosystem to analyse the Shared Parental Leave (SPL) system at a strategic level by identifying relevant government departments and key stakeholders.
-This method was used to understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.
+This helped team understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.

-The mapping revealed structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.
+The mapping helped team discover structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.

 I mapped the current ecosystem to analyse the Shared Parental Leave (SPL) system at a strategic level by identifying relevant government departments and key stakeholders.
-This method was used to understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.
+This helped team understand roles, influence, and decision-making authority across the ecosystem, as well as the degree and capacity of government involvement at different stages of the service.

-The mapping revealed structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.
+The mapping helped team discover structural relationships, gaps in ownership, and opportunities for cross-departmental coordination (NHS + GOV.UK) to strengthen service delivery and adoption.

 Problem